sharethis-github/predactiv-mcp-python-samples/mcp-sdk/README.md

-# Predactiv MCP — MCP Python SDK + OpenAI Agent
+# Predactiv MCP — MCP Python SDK based AI Agent

 This sample shows how to connect an AI agent to the **Predactiv MCP server** using the low-level [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) together with